anand-gangadharan-infosys/shopquiz/README.md

 * Import the project to eclipse as an eclipse maven project.
 You have the option to run it in Eclipse now.
 * Alternative option to build a jar for distribution.
 For this if you have m2e plugin in eclipse, just right click and Run As Maven Install.
 Check the target folder for results.

-* The real quick way is to run the quick-simulate-1.0.jar which I built in the home directory.
+* The real quick way is to run the quick-simulate-1.0.jar, which I built in the home directory.
+Note that it picks up dependency from dependency_jar folder.
+These two are of no consequence if you are planning to build one yourself.

 `java -jar quick-simulate-1.0.jar`
+`java -jar quick-simulate-1.0.jar -c SampleRun.txt`

+`java -jar quick-simulate-1.0.jar -c SampleRun.txt -v info` if you want to trace execution.

 ## This App solves the puzzle
 ---